 Cases where post-surgery care for dogs provides benefits

-The help of a canine rehabilitation specialist can be useful and recommended in a range of cases, such as the following examples:
+The help of a canine rehabilitation specialist can be helpful and recommended in a range of cases, such as the following examples:

-- Orthopedic — Rehabilitation after surgery is very commonly required after orthopedic cases that affect the bones and joints, including surgeries on hips, elbows, and so on.
+- Orthopedic — Rehabilitation after surgery is very commonly required after orthopedic cases that affect the bones and joints, including surgeries on hips, elbows, etc.

-- Neurological — Post-surgery care may also be required in neurological cases, such as tumor removals or IVDD situations.
+- Neurological — Post-surgery care may also be required in neurological cases, such as tumor removals or IVDD.

-- Oncology — Dogs treated for cancer can also benefit greatly from post-surgery rehabilitation with a canine rehabilitation specialist.
+- Oncology — Dogs treated for cancer can benefit significantly from post-surgery rehabilitation with a canine rehabilitation specialist.

 - Soft Tissue — Dogs that have had to be operated on due to sudden injuries or open wounds can also be treated this way.